Inside this article

 How do I add an Image to a Table?

-We use this nifty feature all the time for our bug bashes.
 Start by clicking the column menu and select the Image column format.

 Now, simply paste the links to the .jpg or .gif of the image, and you'll see them render in your Coda doc.